02 April 2025

 Important information

-The Symposium on 2 April 2025 will be complimented by Smart Farm visits on 1 and 3 April 2025, offering attendees the opportunity to visit university facilities and engage in additional networking opportunities.
+The Symposium on 2 April 2025 will be complemented by Smart Farm visits in Armidale on 1 April and in Hawkesbury on 3 April, offering attendees the opportunity to visit university facilities and engage in additional networking opportunities.

 From genetic technologies and data analytics to people engineering AgTech and robotics, the Symposium will delve into the cutting-edge solutions revolutionising the way we grow, harvest, and distribute food.
 Australia’s leading food and agricultural experts, researchers, and industry leaders will share their insights, experiences, and visions for leveraging AgTech to address pressing issues such as food security, agricultural emissions, climate change resilience, resource conservation, and rural development.